Cornerback: Loose man

 Loose man requires cornerbacks to play off the receiver with a five to ten yard cushion.
 He usually does not touch the receiver and tries to keep his head on a swivel in order to move in whatever direction the receiver decides to shape his route.
 Typically with loose man coverage, the cornerback has little or no help from the safety in defending against the receiver.

 This defense is used to discourage deeper passes, but often allows short yardage passes.
 A loose-man defense looks to create confusion for the quarterback by using blitzes.
 The idea is to disrupt the coordination necessary for short routes, which leads to drops or poorly thrown passes stalling the drive.
 However, accurate quarterbacks with a quick release of the football can exploit this and routinely make 3 to 5 yard completions to receivers.

 Man up

-By far the most challenging, the man up technique grants the wide receiver a relatively free release as the corner shadows him stride for stride everywhere he goes.
-The cornerback's objective here is to position himself between the quarterback and the receiver, without knowing where the receiver is going.
-As the ball is snapped the corner will initially ignore the quarterback, turn and run with the receiver and hope the ball does not drop out of the sky before he can react to it.
-Corners must also hope the receiver does not change directions when it is time to sneak a peek at the quarterback in effort to discover where the ball is.
-A wet field makes this coverage extremely difficult.
-In addition, a perfect throw is hard, if not impossible, to stop.
-This coverage is usually reserved for the elite cornerback with superb coverage skills.
+The man up technique is widely considered the most challenging, as the corner grants the wide receiver an easier release, and the corner has to shadow the wide receiver's steps, staying in between the quarterback and the receiver.
+During this period, the corner does not know the receiver's route.
+When the ball is snapped, the corner will immediately turn and run with the receiver.
+A quick pass from the quarterback will result in the receiver having the free field in front of them.
+During the play, the cornerback will look back at the quarterback to judge whether the ball has been thrown, leaving them vulnerable to a wide receiver changing direction while they are unaware.
+A wet field makes this coverage more difficult, as it is harder for the cornerback to recover from losing the receiver.
+In addition, a float pass over the top of the receiver makes defending with this technique extremely hard, as the cornerback will always be a step behind.
+This coverage is usually reserved for elite cornerbacks with the highest coverage skills.